VadimBeer/Machine-learning-algorithms-for-regression-spectroscopy-redshift/README.md

 ## Data

-The models are trained using photometric parameters such as galaxy colors derived from astronomical survey data.
+The models are trained using photometric parameters, such as the colors of galaxies in different color filters, obtained from astronomical survey data.

 Example features: